 The State Capital Projects Grants-in-Aid Program supports historic preservation projects of publicly owned buildings.

-Purpose: To support historic preservation construction projects for publicly owned buildings.
+Purpose: To support historic preservation construction projects of a capital nature for publicly owned buildings.

 Eligible Applicants: Applicants are local or county governmental units eligible to receive state bond funds as defined in Minnesota Statutes 16A.695.
 State agencies or organizations primarily funded by the State of Minnesota are not eligible.